alecmuffett/eotk/docs.d/TEMPLATES.md

 COND
 ```

-This is, after all, essentially a macro-processor and not a programming language.
+This is, after all, essentially a macro-processor and not a
+programming language; this also reflects the importance of whitespace,
+that `%%IF %I% < 6` is not the same as `%%IF %I%<6`; the latter is a
+non-empty string which will always evaluate to `true`.

 ### Numeric Operators